thomaslbihan/android-technical-test/README.md

 ## Features

-- **Artist List:** Browse a list of all artists from the media catalog.
+- **Artist List:** Browse the list of all artists from the media catalog.
   - Displays the first album cover of the artist.
   - Displays the artist's name.
   - Displays the artist's album count.